mamaggie/maggiema.rbind.io/content/home/slider.md

   cta_url = "/projects"
   cta_icon_pack = "fas"
   cta_icon = "spa"

 [[item]]
   title = ""
-  content = "\"I appreciated the thoughtfulness of the workshop.
-I liked that things were broken down and we were building up an understanding and code.\"" align = "left"
+  content = "\"I am particularly impressed with her rapid rise into data science and 1,000,000 death project for the Toronto public services.
+Her SQL skills are superb!
+Maggie is also a very approachable, enthusiastic, and friendly person.\"" align = "left"

   overlay_color = "#404040"  # An HTML color value.